tinify/tinify-python/pypi.md

 ## Support

-For issues and feature requests, please use our [GitHub Issues](https://github.com/tinify/tinify-python/issues) page.
+For issues and feature requests, please use our [GitHub Issues](https://github.com/tinify/tinify-python/issues) page or contact us at [support@tinify.com](mailto:support@tinify.com)